 So last week I introduced you to some ideas on how to be a prepared sailing crew.
 Well, this week we are going to look at the other side and talk about how to be a prepared skipper!
 First though, I want to acknowledge that I have hit 12,000 downloads!!
 What?!
 This is amazing.
 I’m so glad people are enjoying the podcast and taking it all in!

 Ok, back to business.
 So this week I’m looking at ways for a skipper to be prepared to have new people out on the boat with them.
 What should you bring?
-What will they most likely forget and need?
+Will your crew forget things?
 What to do if things just aren’t working?
 So many questions…

 Support me on Patreon!

 Sign Up for the Podcast!